 The Sundarbans mangrove restoration project in West Bengal, India provides habitat protection for the endangered Royal Bengal Tiger.
 Mangroves sequester carbon at 5-fold the rate of terrestrial trees, they provide habitat to support rich biodiversity, including the endangered Royal Bengal Tiger, they pump oxygen into our atmosphere, and they protect coastlines and coastal communities from storm surges and other extreme weather events.

-Mangroves are a special type of forests that occur at the conjunction of land, sea and river.
+Mangroves are a special type of forests that occur at the conjunction of land, sea and river and are characterised as 'blue carbon' due to the ocean context.
 Mangroves provide so many ecosystem services to coastal communities and beyond; fisheries, fuel and timber, medicinal products, coastal protection, and numerous cultural and spiritual services.
 If not saved via our project, those coastal communities whose lives are dependent on these resources would indulge in illegal activities, like lodging wood, illegal poaching of tigers, etc. This could also lead to the extinction of the already endangered Bengal Tiger over the next ten years.
 Also, 50% of the world's fish spawn in mangrove ecosystems, so we would have a lot fewer fish left on the planet.